-- the application of knowledge and skills in the workplace; - the consequent development needs of the individual member of staff. - 6.7 The primary outputs of a development review for an employee will be a record of the above against the relevant KSF post outline and an individual personal development plan, which links to the needs of the employee in the post.
+- 6.5 All staff will have annual development reviews against the NHS Knowledge and Skills Framework, which will result in the production of a personal development plan.
+Similar to current practice, development reviews will take place between staff and their manager or, where appropriate, their supervisor, a professional adviser or another appropriately trained senior team member.
+Development review procedures should be jointly agreed by management and staff representatives locally. - 6.6 The main purpose of the development review will be to look at the way a member of staff is developing with reference to: - how the duties and responsibilities of the job are being undertaken, based on current agreed objectives - the application of knowledge and skills in the workplace - the consequent development needs of the individual member of staff. - 6.7 The primary output of a development review for an employee will be a record of the above against the relevant KSF post outline and an individual personal development plan, which links to the needs of the employee in the post.
 During the development review process, discussion should cover the duties and responsibilities of the job that is being undertaken as outlined in paragraph 6.6 above.
 This will help to define future objectives and learning needs. - 6.8 The review of learning achievements demonstrated in the workplace will be demonstrated by reference to the current personal development plan. - 6.9 Development will primarily focus on helping members of staff to carry out their current job to the standard specified in the KSF outline for the post, although personal interests and opportunities for career progression will also be taken into account.
 Approaches to development will not just consist of courses but will also involve distance learning, private study, opportunities to participate in particular projects or work areas, short secondments, work shadowing, peer review and other continuing professional development activities. - 6.10 Development plans will distinguish between goals for the year ahead and those applying to the longer term.
 There will be a commitment from both parties to make all reasonable efforts to meet the developmental goals for the year ahead in that year and elements not completed through force of circumstance will be carried over to the following year, unless agreed otherwise. - 6.11 Managers and staff will work together to fulfil agreed development plans.
 Employers will encourage staff members to progress and develop and, where training and/or development needs have been identified and agreed, employers will ensure sufficient financial support is provided.
 Where appropriate, employers should ensure that staff have appropriate time to fulfil training and/or development needs related to their current job and appropriate financial and other support.
 If an employer fails to do this, they cannot defer pay progression.
-Wherever possible employers will also provide similar encouragement and support for elements of the personal development plan which reflect personal interests or help staff prepare for a more senior role or transfer to a different area of work within the NHS. - 6.12 Staff members will contribute to undertaking the agreed personal development plan through their personal effort.
+Wherever possible employers will also provide similar encouragement and support for elements of the personal development plan that reflect personal interests or help staff prepare for a more senior role or transfer to a different area of work within the NHS. - 6.12 Staff members will contribute to undertaking the agreed personal development plan through their personal effort.
 They may individually choose, where appropriate, to commit personal time and resources, especially in those areas relating to longer-term career development.
 It is the employer's responsibility to support individuals and their personal efforts appropriately.
 Where development needs essential to the post are agreed with the employer there will not normally be any requirement for the employee to use his or her unpaid personal time.